choimik/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Simple rock paper scissors game online
-All artwork made myself
-Used DOM to create an interactive game
+Simple rock paper scissors game online.
+All artwork made myself Changed the DOM to create an interactive game along with the rolling animation.